eugenetangkj/automated-testing-engine/test_results/617b92b6_1_parser_pass.md

                 "1": {}
             },
             "locdescs": {
-                "1": "around the beginning of function 'count_odds'" },
+                "1": "around the beginning of function 'smallest_multiple'" },
             "types": {}
         }